psathyrella/partis/manual.md

   * [Quick Start](#quick-start) install/run with Docker
   * [Slow Start](#slow-start) install from scratch
-  * [Details](#details) how to navigate the various `partis.py` subcommands
+  * [Details](#details) how to navigate the various `partis` subcommands

 There are also many flags and optional parameters; unless mentioned below these are tautologically beyond the scope of this manual.
-Details concerning their purpose, however, may be gleaned by means of the following incantation: `./bin/partis.py --help`.
+Details concerning their purpose, however, may be gleaned by means of the following incantation: `./bin/partis --help`.
 In general, we will assume that the reader is familiar with the [paper](http://arxiv.org/abs/1503.04224) describing partis.

 ### Quick Start